 While we don’t have a Lupe Tortilla margarita recipe, we do have an awesome recipe for sparking margaritas.

 On the side dish front, we always recommend the Traeger charro beans that we served alongside our Mexican smoked pork tenderloin.
 You could start them ahead of time while the skirt steak is marinating.
-Our Traeger Mexican street corn salad would also be a great side to throw on at high temperatures alongside your fajitas.
+Our roasted corn salad would also be a great side to throw on at high temperatures alongside your fajitas.

-And if you have leftover beef fajitas, check out my Traeger grilled chicken breast recipe for ideas like taquitos, baked quesadillas, queso smothered burritos, smoked cheesy beef enchiladas, and more.
+And if you have leftover beef fajitas, check out my Traeger grilled chicken breast recipe for ideas like taquitos, baked quesadillas, grilled roll ups, queso smothered burritos, smoked cheesy beef enchiladas, and more.